-The Santa Catalina Mountains became valued for its copper and other precious metals in the late 1800s through the mid 1940s.
+The Santa Catalina Mountains became valued for its precious metals in the late 1800s through the mid 1940s.
+After the Gadsden Purchase, Americans began to flood the Southwest United States in search of gold, silver and copper.
 This period of mining brought thousands of people to live and work throughout the Catalina Mountains from Mt.
 Lemmon to Oracle.
 Such notables as W.F.
 "Buffalo Bill" Cody owned extensive mining claims in the back hills.

 The Mine with the Iron Door is the legend of the lost Escalante mine that supposedly contains gold mined by the Pima Indians under the Jesuits occupancy.
 The Iron Door Mine was sealed up and its location is lost on history.
 But, the mine legend is still alive.

 Read more about: